 Practice strategy - guided practice

-Scaffolding and Special Education: This lesson could be scaffolded up or down, depending on student ability.
+Scaffolding and Special Education: This lesson could be easily scaffolded up or down, depending on student ability.